A complete restream tutorial for beginners. I walk through all of the handy features of Restream to get you up and streaming quickly and easily.

 Alternatively, you can play a video from your computer if you want to live life on the wild side a little bit.
-So all you would do is click on that little section that looks like a clapper, and then you would load your video from your computer.
+All you would do is click on that little section that looks like a clapper, and then you would load your video from your computer.

 Uh let’s play this one, and then it would play immediately like this.
 Well, I lied.
 It will appear like this.
 And then you can, once you click on it, it will play like that.
-So that’s how you would play a video directly from your computer.
+That’s how you would play a video directly from your computer.

 Now, let’s get going.
-So you can also add backgrounds, right?
-So, backgrounds are handy like when I was screen sharing, let’s screen share again so you can see what I’m talking about.
+You can also add backgrounds, right?
+Backgrounds are handy like when I was screen sharing, let’s screen share again so you can see what I’m talking about.

 Let’s screen share.
 I really have lost my tab.
 Where’s my tab?
 That’s okay.
 Let’s screen share, my little audio thing.
-So let’s say you’ve got two things on screen that you want to show.
+Let’s say you’ve got two things on screen that you want to show.

 You can have background colours to kind of switch things around a little bit, right?
-So add some colour, have two things on screen, and you can also have background colours for when you have a guest on your actual live stream as well.
+Add some colour, have two things on screen, and you can also have background colours for when you have a guest on your actual live stream as well.

-So this is where you can also update the title and the description of the live streams as well.
-So you can do it there.
+This is where you can also update the title and the description of the live streams as well.
+You can do it there.
 But I don’t know why they put it there, ’cause you’re already in the live stream.

 Why would you do it there when you’ve already done it before?
 Anyway, that’s neither here nor there.
-So that essentially is a walkthrough of how to use the Restream settings.
-So this has been an interesting night.
+That essentially is a walkthrough of how to use the Restream settings.
+This has been an interesting night.

 Pete Johns says, “Hey, Sarah, this is perfect timing for me”.
-So I saw Pete actually earlier in the night, in the afternoon.
-And he was testing out Restream as well.
-So, you know, coincidental, Pete, coincidental.
+I saw Pete actually earlier in the night, in the afternoon.
+And he was testing out Restream as well so, you know, coincidental, Pete, coincidental.